As a reader of my blog, you will know that I am big on buying profitable websites and have talked about my forays with Flippa in the past.

-Today I'm really excited to feature my very first guest writer on Cloud Income.
-Dave is an internet entrepreneur and has worked online for number of years whilst travelling the world.
-You may know him from acoupletravelers.com and his new and very promising blog SelfMadeBusinessman.com.
+Today I’m really excited to feature a first guest writer on Cloud Income.
+Dave is an internet entrepreneur and has worked online for a number of years whilst traveling the world.

 - Why You Should Invest In Websites

 DISCLAIMER: I am not a financial advisor nor am I an expert on many of the investments talked about in this article such as real estate and stocks.
 Despite what the title implies, please don’t read this article and immediately go out and blindly purchase a website.
 Investing should not be taken lightly and requires a lot of research on the topic.
 We will not be discussing how to buy a website in this article.

 I’ve been buying websites for about one year.
 My first purchase was a complete disaster.

 The most recent ones have gone a lot better.

 Looking over my records, I’ve purchased 12 websites in the last year for a total of about $5k.

 Albeit, this was 100% driven by having the right contacts at companies who were interested in purchasing links on these websites (this is a much less talked about strategy compared to say Adsense and affiliate sites).
 For sure, I am not the only person to do it, but it does have some barriers to entry, which is why I don’t want to go into depth about it here for fear of giving the wrong impression.

 Either way you slice it, investing in websites has been an excellent and highly profitable business for me and many others and it is definitely something that should be on your radar.